Thursday, May 28, 2026

 The eleventh hour of the eleventh day of the eleventh month of Nineteen Eighteen.
 The end of the war to end all wars.
 The war to make the world safe for democracy.
 We mustn't forget.
 Neither the war nor the propaganda.

 Three of my relatives were killed in that war: Pvt.
 Kay Tusing, Pvt.
 Charles Kayser, and Lt.
 Egbert Beach.
 All were killed in France.
 Pvt.
-Kayser is buried there still.
+Kayser and Pvt.
+Tusing are buried there still.
 Lt.
 Beach was brought home after the war and buried in the family plot.
-I don't know where Pvt.
-Tusing is buried.

 The printed copy lists his date of death as October 1, 1918, but someone has penciled in a 6.
-I don't know if that means he was killed on October 6 or October 16.
+Checking with Dept. of War records, he was killed in action on the 16th.
+The person who penciled in the correct date was probably his sister, Mrs. Effie Canfield.

 "Following over the top with the company, your brother stopped near the Knoll, and, exposed to heavy machine-gun and shell fire, had dressed the wounds of one man and started to dress those of another when a shell exploded and killed all three.
 Your brother offered his life for the cause without regard to personal danger...."
 There followed some lines of sympathy.